ECE493Wi22Team9CapStone/Visage_Tome/backend/README.md

 After downloading the .zip file, extract the 3 files, and place all 3 files inside the `backend/tagging/pretrain_open_images/` folder

 ## Admin User
-Currently there is no option to create an admin user on the frontend application To create a admin, you can run the following utlity command provided by Django:
+Currently there is no option to create an admin user on the frontend application.
+To create a admin, you can run the following utlity command provided by Django and follow the prompts to create an admin user:
 `python3 manage.py createsuperuser`

 After the admin user is created, you can use this user to login to the frontend application and access the [django admin panel](http://localhost:8000/admin)